Skip to main content

 Experience History Firsthand by Learning a New Skill

-Learn more about textiles at Mount Vernon and in the 18th century from our historic trades interpreters who will be in the spinning house demonstrating spinning and weaving – two steps of the process for making clothing.
+Learn about textiles at Mount Vernon and in the 18th century from our historic trades interpreters, who will demonstrate spinning and weaving.

 George Washington had anywhere between 600 to 800 sheep at Mount Vernon and had flax grown on site.